Baby Registry Must Haves (Part 3 of 4)

 8. Pacifiers: Both of our children have loved their “mimi” so we always make sure we have them on hand.
 Make sure to register for different styles though because some children like certain shapes.

 9. Bibs: Once your child starts to drool, you could start putting bibs on them.
 They are great for keeping your baby’s clothes clean from food, spit up, and drool.

 1. Baby Monitors: I definitely recommend registering for a baby monitor.
 You can go with a high-tech monitor with a screen to see your baby, microphone to hear and talk to your baby, temperature control, and many other features, or you can go with a walkie talkie style monitor that allows you to hear your baby.

 2. Thermometer: Taking a squirmy baby’s temperature can be difficult, especially if they are not feeling well.
-We found that the forehead thermometer works best for us, but we also own oral, armpit, and rectal thermometers.
+We found that the forehead thermometer, like this one on Amazon, works best for us, but we also own oral, armpit, and rectal thermometers.

 4. Baby Gates: Your baby will be mobile before you know it so baby gates become very important.
 Certain styles of baby gates are best for certain areas of your house.
 The baby gate at the top of our stairs is screwed right into a stud, but the gate between our living room and kitchen is just a spring-loaded gate.
 Make sure to do your research before registering.

 5. Outlet Covers: We registered for a few boxes of outlet covers and received more than we needed.
 I’m glad we did though because you can never have too many of them.
 Pick up a box Here on Amazon.